-Our board of directors consists of six directors.
-Currently serving directors will continue to serve pursuant to their appointment until the first annual general meeting of shareholders held after this offering.
+Our board of directors consists of eight directors.
+Currently serving directors will continue to serve pursuant to their appointment until the first annual general meeting of shareholders held after our initial public offering.
 We are not a party to, and are not aware of, any voting agreements among our shareholders.
 In addition, there are no family relationships among our executive officers and directors.